intuit/wasabi/README.md

 * **100% API Driven** - Compatible with any language and environment.
 * **Platform Agnostic** - A uniform, consistent experience across web, mobile, desktop, and also front-end, back-end.
 * **Get up and running in minutes** - Spin up your Wasabi docker in 5 minutes and be in production with the platform, instrumentation, and experiments within a day.
 * **It’s Free** - Don’t pay an arm and a leg for an enterprise-grade platform – the platform is free!
+* **Extensible** - Easily integrates with your existing infrastructure, including analytics and corporate access systems.
 * **Real-time assignments** - Assign users into experiments in real-time, to preserve traffic for other parallel A/B tests.
 * **Cloud and on-premise** - Designed to live in the cloud or in your own data center.
 * **Analytics** - Core analytics functionality and metrics visualization out of the box.